amachorro773-a11y/Live-Market-Sentiment-/README.md

 # Executive Summary
 This **Market Sentiment Intelligence Dashboard** is an end-to-end data solution that transforms raw financial news into actionable insights.\
-By automating data extraction via the **Alpha Vantage API** and leveraging a **Python-to-Tablea**u pipeline, the project quantifies market volatility and trend stability, as well as a **real-time 'Market Pulse,'** surfacing the **Top 5 most impactful headlines** to explain the root causes of sentiment shifts and identifying the most **bullish market signals** driving the news cycle.
+By automating data extraction via the **Alpha Vantage API** and leveraging a **Python-to-Tablea**u pipeline, the project quantifies market volatility and trend stability, a **real time 'Market Pulse,'** surfacing the **Top 5 most impactful headlines** to explain the root causes of sentiment shifts and identifying the most **bullish market signals** driving the news cycle.
 (Updated version in link below)